astronomer/docs/learn/airflow-decorators.md

 :::info

-If you want to access any XCom that is not the returned value from an operator, you can use the `xcom_pull` method inside a function, see [how to access ti / task_instance in the Airflow context](airflow-context.md#ti--task_instance) for an example.
+If you want to access any XCom that is not the returned value from an operator, you can use the `xcom_pull` method inside a function, see [how to access ti / task_instance in the Apache Airflow® context](airflow-context.md#ti--task_instance) for an example.
 Traditional operators can also pull from XCom using [Jinja templates](templating.md) in templateable parameters.

 :::